Meningococcal disease

 - young people aged 14 to 19

-- people with certain medical conditions (all ages).
+- people of any age with certain medical conditions.

-From 1 January 2025, the meningococcal B vaccine will be free for infants under the age of 2, and adolescents aged 15 to 19 years.
+From 1 January 2025, it will also be free for all children up to the age of 2 and all adolescents aged 14 to 19 years old.

 - school-based vaccination program for year 9 students